maythazinphyo1/Devops_gp1/use-cases/use-case-2.md

 ### Goal in Context

-As a *Sale department manager*, I want to produce the report about top 10 most populated countries in the world, continent and region so that I can check which countries meet the market requirement.
+As a *HR Advisor*, I want to produce the report about top 10 most populated countries in the world, continent and region so that I can check which countries meet the market requirement.

 ### Scope